Lead poisoning: Classification

 Classically, "lead poisoning" or "lead intoxication" has been defined as exposure to high levels of lead, typically associated with severe health effects.
 Poisoning is a pattern of symptoms that occur with toxic effects from mid to high levels of exposure; toxicity is a wider spectrum of effects, including subclinical ones (those that do not cause symptoms).
 However, professionals often use "lead poisoning" and "lead toxicity" interchangeably, and official sources do not always restrict the use of "lead poisoning" to refer only to symptomatic effects of lead.

 The amount of lead in the blood and tissues, as well as the time course of exposure, determine toxicity.
 Lead poisoning may be acute (from intense exposure of short duration) or chronic (from repeated low-level exposure over a prolonged period), but the latter is much more common.

 Diagnosis and treatment of lead exposure are based on blood lead level (the amount of lead in the blood), measured in micrograms of lead per deciliter of blood (μg/dL).
 Urine lead levels may be used, though less commonly.
-In cases of chronic exposure, lead often sequesters in the highest concentrations first in the bones, then in the kidneys.
-If a provider is performing a provocative excretion test, or "chelation challenge", a measurement obtained from urine rather than blood is likely to provide a more accurate representation of total lead burden to a skilled interpreter.

 The US Centers for Disease Control and Prevention and the World Health Organization state that a blood lead level of 10 μg/dL or above is a cause for concern; however, lead may impair development and have harmful health effects even at lower levels, and there is no known safe exposure level.
 Authorities such as the American Academy of Pediatrics define lead poisoning as blood lead levels higher than 10 μg/dL.

-Lead forms a variety of compounds and exists in the environment in various forms.
-Features of poisoning differ depending on whether the agent is an organic compound (one that contains carbon), or an inorganic one.
-Organic lead poisoning is now very rare, because countries across the world have phased out the use of organic lead compounds as gasoline additives.
-These compounds are still used in industrial settings.
-Organic lead compounds, which cross the skin and respiratory tract easily, affect the central nervous system predominantly.